 "We know that spending time in nature reduces stress, but until now it was unclear how much is enough, how often to do it, or even what kind of nature experience will benefit us," says lead author MaryCarol Hunter, an associate professor at the University of Michigan's School for Environment and Sustainability, in a statement.
 "Our study shows that for the greatest payoff, in terms of efficiently lowering levels of the stress hormone cortisol, you should spend 20 to 30 minutes sitting or walking in a place that provides you with a sense of nature."

-That fits with the findings of another recent study, published in the International Journal of Environmental Health Research, which found that spending 20 minutes in an urban park can make you happier, regardless of whether you use that time to exercise.
+Those results dovetail with the findings of another study, which found that spending 20 minutes in an urban park can make you happier, regardless of whether you use that time to exercise.
+That study was published in the International Journal of Environmental Health Research,

 "Overall, we found park visitors reported an improvement in emotional well-being after the park visit," lead author and University of Alabama at Birmingham professor Hon K. Yuen said in a statement.
 "However, we did not find levels of physical activity are related to improved emotional well-being.
 Instead, we found time spent in the park is related to improved emotional well-being."